UNDROP TABLE

 -

 The name of the table to be restored.
-The name must not include a temporal specification.
+The name must not include a temporal specification or options specification.
 If the table cannot be found Azure Databricks raises an error.

 table_id